Hotel Reverie: Plot

 Brandy explains to Clara that she is an artificial construct in a simulated world, causing Clara to try and escape the simulation.
 When Clara passes through the edge of the artificial reality, she becomes imbued with Dorothy's memories.
 Clara learns that Dorothy Chambers was a deeply troubled movie star and possibly a lesbian, who died after overdosing on barbiturates.
 Clara returns to the simulation, and she and Brandy kiss.
 The two continue to live in the still-frozen virtual world for several months, eventually confessing their love for one another.
 Brandy asks Clara if her love is real or if she is merely programmed to feel that way because of how her character was written; Clara is at a loss for words.

 In the real world, less than an hour has elapsed when the producers manage to get the computers running again and reset the simulation back to the moment before the error occurred, erasing all Clara's memories after that point.
 Although Brandy is devastated, she decides to continue with the movie as scripted until the ending scene.
-As Clara's villainous husband, Claude, tries to kill Brandy, instead of the police rushing in, Clara shoots her husband and saves Brandy.
+As Clara's villainous husband Claude tries to kill Brandy, instead of the police rushing in, Clara shoots her husband and saves Brandy.
 The police shoot Clara, who dies in Brandy's arms.
 Heartbroken, Brandy tearfully cradles Clara's body while saying the final line and ending the film, allowing her to leave the simulation.

 Months later, Hotel Reverie Reborn premieres on Streamberry.
 A depressed Brandy returns home, still grieving the lost months she spent with Clara in the simulation.
-Back in her home, she receives a gift from one of the producers and opens it to find a telephone that allows her to communicate with Clara's simulated consciousness, who tells Brandy that she has "all the time in the world".
+Back in her home, she receives a gift from Kimmy, the producer and opens it to find a telephone that allows her to communicate with Clara's simulated consciousness, who tells Brandy that she has "all the time in the world".